-- 1. Tier 1 is universal instruction and practices provided to all students. - Tier 2 is targeted instruction and practices provided to some at-risk students. - Tier 3 in intensive instruction and practices provided to a few students with significant support needs. - Essential components of the RTI process also include standard protocols and/or problem-solving methods, an integrated data collection and assessment system, and the use of data to monitor student progress and inform instructional adjustments and other key decisions at each tier.
-Best practices for an effective RTI process include the following: - Ensure all struggling learners have access to 100% of core instruction in math and reading, and that additional tiered supports are provided in addition to, not instead of, core instruction; - 2.
+- 1. Tier 1 is universal instruction and practices provided to all students. - Tier 2 is targeted instruction and practices provided to some at-risk students. - Tier 3 in intensive instruction and practices provided to a few students with significant support needs.

+- D. Essential components of the RTI process also include standard protocols and/or problem-solving methods, an integrated data collection and assessment system, and the use of data to monitor student progress and inform instructional adjustments and other key decisions at each tier.
+Best practices for an effective RTI process include the following: - 1.
+Ensure all struggling learners have access to 100% of core instruction in math and reading, and that additional tiered supports are provided in addition to, not instead of, core instruction; - 2.
 Tier 2 targeted and Tier 3 intensive academic interventions are used to backfill missed content, to clarify misunderstandings, to pre-teach upcoming skills, and are closely aligned with the core curriculum. - 3.
-Academic interventions are provided by professionals with training, background, and content experience for teaching the - Behavior interventions are provided by professionals with training, background, and behavior support expertise regarding challenging behaviors.
+Academic interventions are provided by professionals with training, background, and content experience for teaching the specific content. - 4.
+Behavior interventions are provided by professionals with training, background, and behavior support expertise regarding challenging behaviors. - E. RTI decisions are made collaboratively by both general education and special education professionals to create an integrated system of instruction and intervention guided by student outcome data.